UI-Research/qualtrics-dashboard/diy/README.md

 # Create Your Own Survey Data Dashboard
 These instructions assume you are comfortable with GitHub.
 If you are new to GitHub or would like a refresher, check out <a href="https://ui-research.github.io/reproducibility-at-urban/git-workflow.html" target="blank">this guide</a>.
 Key sections of the guide are also hyperlinked in the relevant steps below.

+Watch this <a href="https://urbanorg.box.com/s/5yxqzflxwnsh78o3xeqs01ac41eoeqyh" target="_blank">video walkthrough</a> of us building a survey data dashboard for additional guidance, and feel free to post questions in the <a href="https://theurbaninstitute.slack.com/archives/CNUG9ELE5" target="_blank">#qualtrics</a> and <a href="https://theurbaninstitute.slack.com/archives/CF56VD6CX" target="_blank">#r-users-group</a> Slack channels!

 1. <a href="https://ui-research.github.io/reproducibility-at-urban/git-workflow.html" target="blank">Create a new GitHub repository</a> (repo) for your dashboard.\
    a.
 Select "Add a README file."\